-Only three individuals from any one team may score team points in an individual event.
+3.3.1 Score 30 - Weighted Scoring.
+A weighted scoring system may be used with a 40-point base for the first 30 competitors.
+Refer to the table in Appendix A to find the scoring points awarded to first- through 30th-place finishers in individual events.
+A team's score will be determined by summing the top 3 individual finishers representing a team.
 If a fourth or fifth individual from one team finishes in a scoring position, the points to be awarded to the place are awarded to the next skier who was not a fourth or fifth skier from a team.
+For Regional competition other approved scoring options may be used.